Cover photo by Michelle Felix

 Anyway, the hurricane died down mid-November and winter descended.

 We returned home from St. George.
 Spring takes its first, tentative baby steps into the valley.
 With the promise of warmth’s return in 40 degree weather—t-shirt weather, for crying out loud!—it feels appropriate to write “looking back on winter.”
 So, looking back on winter, it probably wasn’t the cold or dark that made the season particularly harsh.
 It was, I think, the layers of loss.

 Yet really, Inge’s death happened in fall, right before we plunged into physical darkness.
 The first layer was thus surrounded by the explosion of golden leaves and it lasted probably a month.
 It was her face on posters at the gym.
 It was spreads of her and HK in magazines.
-It was the sea of people at the service and the sweat running down my temples as we rampaged to house music on the mats at Spire.
+It was the sea of people at the service and the sweat running down my temples as we rampaged to house music at the after party.
 It was potlucks and damp shoulders and the inhale bringing community together.

 The second layer was November, the equivalent of wool in the fabric of months.
 We were all exhausted and quiet.
 Climbing felt terrible.
 I even hated it at one point.
-What a stupid, f-in sport, I thought.
+What a stupid sport, I thought.
 How meaningless.